openshift/training/beta-1-setup.md

     https://github.com/thoraxe/simple-openshift-sinatra-sti

+Grab the code and process it using the following:

     cd
     git clone https://github.com/thoraxe/simple-openshift-sinatra-sti
     cd ~/simple-openshift-sinatra-sti
     rm -f Dockerfile
     openshift ex generate | python -m json.tool > ~/simple-sinatra.json

-`ex generate` is a tool that will examine the current directory tree and tries to generate an appropriate JSON template so that, when processed, OpenShift can build the resulting image to run.
+`ex generate` is a tool that will examine the current directory tree and attempt to generate an appropriate JSON template so that, when processed, OpenShift can build the resulting image to run.